-FIM002 Introduction to Mathematics 2

-FFM001 Fundamentals of Mathematics

-FME001 Mathematics for Engineering and Science

-FMU001 Multimedia

-FIP001 International Perspectives

-FST001 Science, Technology and Society
+FIM002 Introduction to Mathematics 2 OR FIM003 Introduction to Mathematics 3 FMU001 Multimedia FIP001 International Perspectives FST001 Science, Technology and Society

-This subject is a pre-requisite for FME001 This subject is designed for students who have studied maths at senior high school or who intend studying engineering.
+This subject is a pre-requisite for FIM003 and is designed for students who have studied maths before at senior high school or who intend studying engineering or science.
+A readiness test is required to study this subject in Stage 1.

-Pre-requisite is FFM001

-This subject is designed for students who intend studying
+Pre-requisite is FIM002.
+This subject is designed for students who intend studying engineering or science.

-engineering.